-- \ To gain the knowledge of construction of Fourier series. - \ To acquire knowledge of techniques to solve one dimensional partial differential equations concerning to engineering applications. - \ To be familiar with concept and applications of Laplace, Fourier and Z transforms.
+- To impart the knowledge of construction of Fourier series. - To acquire knowledge of techniques to solve one dimensional partial differential equationsconcerning to engineering applications. - To be familiar with concept and applications of Laplace, Fourier and Z transforms.

-UNIT - I: FOURIER SERIES
+UNIT -I: FOURIER SERIES